niw/Translator/README.md

 naturally by using [webbigdata/C3TR-Adapter_gguf](https://huggingface.co/webbigdata/C3TR-Adapter_gguf) locally.

-The app can be tirggered by regular Service on macOS with shortcut key.
+The app can be triggered by regular Service on macOS with shortcut key.

 Usage